 Proof is Tallahassee’s first craft production brewery with a refined tasting room and outdoor beer garden!
 Formerly in the Railroad Square Art District, Proof recently moved a quarter of a mile away to the former Coca-Cola bottling plant!

-The moved has turned a local favorite into a bustling brewery experiences, as well as increasing their production fivefold.
+The move has turned a local favorite into a bustling brewery experience, as well as increased their production fivefold.
 Instead of 6,000 barrels, Proof now has the capacity to brew 30,000 barrels per year of their beloved craft beers.

-While of course you must be 21 to drink, minors are still allowed in with a guardian or parent.
-This is because Proof is more that a College Town hotspot!
-It’s also a gathering places for families especially in its adjoining restaurant!
+While of course, you must be 21 to drink, minors are still allowed in with a guardian or parent.
+This is because Proof is more than a College Town hotspot!
+It’s also a gathering place for families, especially in its adjoining restaurant!

-First, stop by the Visitor Center.
-Here you’ll get information about all the great activities that await you.
-Inside Nature’s classroom, you can take wildlife photography classes, among others offered.
+First, stop by the Visitors Center.
+Here you’ll get information about all the great Tallahassee activities that await you.
+Inside nature’s classroom, you can take wildlife photography classes, among others offered.

-Today Lake Ella has been incorporated into Fred Drake Park.
+Today, Lake Ella has been incorporated into Fred Drake Park.
 Here you’ll find picnic shelters and open fields.
 You’ll often see community activities happening such as astronomy, exercising, and even Live Action Role Playing, or LARPing.
-Don’t forget to feed the ducks, geese, and turtles!

 Make sure to visit Lake Ella on Thursday nights every week for Food Truck Thursdays!
 Bring your appetite and try a variety of cuisines from the best food trucks in Tallahassee!
 Live music plays to get the party going from 5:30 – 8:30 PM.

-Knott House is arguably the most historic building in Tallahassee’s history.
+Knott House is arguably the most historic building in Tallahassee.
 For history buffs, taking a tour of Knott House is one of the most exciting things to do in Tallahassee.